 Dr Elizabeth Gemmill

-The main focus of Elizabeth's teaching is in medieval history, and she supervises graduate student theses and dissertations in later medieval local, social and economic history.
+The main focus of Elizabeth's teaching is in medieval history, and she supervises graduate student theses and dissertations in later medieval social, economic, and ecclesiastical history.

 The Nobility and Ecclesiastical Patronage in Thirteenth-Century England (Boydell Press, 2013)